F-I-D-O/Manuals/manuals/Programming/Common.md

 # IntelliJ Config

 ## Compact tabs

 - **Settings** -> **Appearance & Behavior** -> **New UI** and select `Compact mode`

+## Advanced Configuration - Registry
+Sometimes, we need to edit advenced settings like with id `cidr.debugger.gdb.usePythonToLoadData`.
+This registry can be accessed by `Help` -> `Find Action...` -> type `Registry` -> find the desired setting.

 # Licenses